WiktorOgrodnik/themis_submitter/README.md

 ## How to configure

-Pase your login and password into 'login_info' file (super secure)
+Pase your login and password into 'themis-submitter.py' file, lines 13 and 14 (super secure)

 ## How to use